 With PPAs, businesses often save considerably on electricity bills each month because solar energy is usually cheaper than grid power.
 However, a third party actually owns the solar panels, not the company using the power.
 Therefore, companies can often go solar for no money down, which can be a great selling point.
 In addition, the company using the solar electricity isn’t responsible for panel maintenance and upkeep, but they also do not receive the tax incentives.

-Purchasing Commercial Solar Panels
+Purchasing Solar Panels for Commercial Buildings

 When owning a solar power system, a company can enjoy many years of “free” power, after the system has paid for itself in savings.
 Your client would then be eligible for a federal tax credit and bonus depreciation if they have a sufficient tax appetite, which is a fantastic opportunity.
 It is essential to ask clients to speak with a tax expert to determine if they qualify for the solar investment tax credit (ITC) and depreciation and be careful not to offer tax advice.